Skip to main content

 Agent operations

-An agent operation (AO) is the unit of work in Airbyte Agents.
-Every time an agent processes a prompt, reasons about data, or calls a tool, it consumes AOs.
+An Agent Operation (AO) is the unit of work in Airbyte Agents.
+Every time an agent processes a prompt, reasons about data, or calls a tool through Airbyte's hosted platform, it consumes AOs.
 AOs measure the processing intensity of a task, not just the number of requests.
+Connector calls made locally through the open-source SDK do not consume AOs.

 Airbyte derives AOs from a combination of two factors: